 – Kurt L. Schmoke (Former Mayor, Baltimore, Maryland)

 Registration leads to confiscation.
 It’s a quick little phrase that gets mocked.
 Yet it holds true.

 Notice how reasonable New York CIty is, banning a .22LR rifle that holds more than five rounds.
 Seven rounds, complying with the New York State SAFE Act, is far too dangerous.
 It’s a race to see what city can restrict gun owners to single-shot firearms, since the supreme court ruled they can’t have an outright ban.
 Here we see a law-abiding gun owner that registered his firearm according to his local laws.
 Now they’ve moved the goal posts and banned the formerly legal firearm.
 He can either turn it in, sell it, or face an armed retrieval.

-Hat tip to Professor Eugene Volokh for his compilation of gun ban quotes.
+Professor Eugene Volokh for his compilation of gun ban quotes.

 NRA for their rebuttal to a CNN article